 Will Singapore remain a top player in the storage market and be the major bunkering hub for low sulphur fuels?
 This is part 2 of our article “What Keeps Singaporean Storage Operators Awake?”

-This article featured in the August/September 2019 Edition of Tank Storage Magazine.
+This article is written by Rudi Stalmans and featured in the August/September 2019 Edition of Tank Storage Magazine.

 Getting ready for IMO2020